 No one in their right mind would agree to marry a complete stranger, right?
 Wrong!
-Lifetime's hit reality TV series and social experiment Married at First Sight just kicked off Season 6, which means there are enough people in America who actually would voluntarily put themselves through the process of being matched with a stranger by a group of experts for what basically would become an arranged marriage.
-If you feel like you're crazy enough to be set up with your future husband or wife and document it all on reality TV, then keep reading below to find out how to apply for the upcoming season of Married at First Sight!
+Lifetime's hit reality TV series and social experiment Married at First Sight is winding down with Season 6, but they've already started casting for the upcoming season in Philadelphia — which means there are enough people in America who actually would voluntarily sign up and put themselves through the process of being matched with a stranger by a group of experts for what basically would become an arranged marriage.
+If you feel like you're crazy enough to be set up with your future husband or wife and document it all on reality TV, then keep reading below to find out how to sign up and apply for the upcoming season of Married at First Sight!

-How to apply for Married at First Sight?
+How to sign up for Married at First Sight:

 After filling out the application and submitting it, it will then be reviewed and applicants will be chosen to attend group workshops, according to executive producer Sam Dean.